itriedcoding/ai-website-builder/README.md

 ## 💡 Usage

+1.  **Navigate the App:** Use the header navigation to switch between the Home (AI Generator), Terms of Service, and Privacy Policy pages.
-1.  **Configure Your Website:** Use the comprehensive form on the left side to define your website's type, industry, audience, design preferences (colors, fonts, layout, animation intensity), key pages, AI configuration, and advanced features.
+2.  **Configure Your Website (on Home page):** Use the comprehensive form on the left side to define your website's type, industry, audience, design preferences (colors, fonts, layout, animation intensity), key pages, AI configuration, and advanced features.
-2.  **Input Your Vision:** Provide a clear website idea or description.
+3.  **Input Your Vision:** Provide a clear website idea or description.
-3.  **Click "Generate Website":** The AI will process your inputs and generate a comprehensive website outline and content suggestions, optionally using Google Search or returning JSON.
+4.  **Click "Generate Website":** The AI will process your inputs and generate a comprehensive website outline and content suggestions, optionally using Google Search or returning JSON.
-4.  **Preview and Refine:** The generated content will appear in the preview pane on the right.
+5.  **Preview and Refine:** The generated content will appear in the preview pane on the right.
 You can download the generated HTML or JSON, and review any Google Search sources.
 Refine your inputs in the form and regenerate to iterate on the design and content.

 ## 🤝 Contributing